pivot-access-ltd/bma-offline-docs/backup/give-me-an-example-of-maas.md

 <summary><em>Try it!</em></summary>

 <!-- snap-2-7-cli snap-2-8-cli snap-2-9-cli deb-2-7-cli deb-2-8-cli deb-2-9-cli
-Creating a machine from a VM requires a few pieces of information:
+Creating a machine from a VM requires six pieces of information:

- - the machine architecture (e.g., amd64)
+1. the machine architecture (e.g., amd64)
- - the machine's MAC address
+2. the machine's MAC address
- - the power type (in this case, "virsh")
+3. the power type (in this case, "virsh")
- - the parameters needed by the power type, in this case:
-   - the power ID
+4. the power ID
-   - the power address (which also contains a username)
+5. the power address (which also contains a username)
-   - the power password
+6. the power password

 Once you've collected this information, you'll want to create a new KVM like this: